textpotential/bibliarchic/chapt3.md

 So, as we have seen with other emerging technologies, Kindle books continue to enact the structures of its predecessors, while extending new affordances in interface.

-The number of bibles available on Kindle is innumerable.
+The number of bibles available on Kindle is unstable.
 Depending on the day, your location, your search habits, and your demographics, a web search for "Kindle bible" will return a different set of options.
 Already, in this kind of search, we are performing the probabilistic production of interface, because each search has the potential to produce something new based on different user variables and on the constantly emerging options for bible on the Kindle platform.
 From my particular location in the USA as a bible scholar who does a fair bit of web searching related to bible, one of the top search results when I pass a simple query of "Kindle bible" is a Kindle Book titled "The Bible - The Holy Bible Formatted for Your eReader."[^46] This title alone deserves some comment.